rbind/yutani/content/post/2018-06-16-re-intro-to-gghighlight.md

 Half a year ago, I've [introduced gghighlight](/post/2017-10-06-gghighlight/) package.
 I didn't expect so much R people get interested in my package.
 Thanks for your attention!

-But, please forget about this gghighlight; gghighlight has become far more powerful and simple!
+But, please forget about that gghighlight; gghighlight has become far more powerful and simple!
 So, let me re-introduce about gghighlight.

 (Note that this version of gghighlight is not yet on CRAN at the time of this writing.
 Please install by `devtools::install_github("yutannihilation/gghighlight")` for the time being)